raamcosta/compose-destinations/README.md

     navigator.navigate(ProfileDestination.withArgs(id = 7))
 }
 ```
-You may need to build the project so that you can import the generated Destinations (like the above `ProfileDestination`)
+You may need to build the project (or `./gradlew kspDebugKotlin`, which should be faster) to import
+the generated Destinations (like the above `ProfileDestination`)

-4. Finally, add the NavHost somewhere:
+4. Finally, add the NavHost call:

 ```kotlin
 DestinationsNavHost()
 ```
 This call will automatically add all annotated Composable functions as destinations of the Navigation Graph.

 That's it!
 No need to worry about routes, `NavType`, bundles and strings.
-All that redundant and error-prone code gets generated for you.
+All that redundant and
+error-prone code gets generated for you.

 ## Setup